 Pygmy Beaked Whale

 The pygmy beaked whale can be round around the Gulf of California.
-They have a short beak with a white tip, with a small head with a bulbous melon.
+They have a short beak with a white tip, a small head, and a bulbous melon.
 They have a small dorsal thin two-thirds of the way back and have scarring on their sides.